-Dynamic enforcment of various access levels in an integrated national security or law enforcement scenario requires enforcing data element protections based upon the “need to know” and organizational policies based upon data content, classification, purpose of use, and user roles and privleges.
+Dynamic enforcement of various access levels in an integrated national security or law enforcement scenario requires enforcing data element protections based upon the “need to know” and organizational policies based upon data content, classification, purpose of use, and user roles and privileges.
 Dynamic enforcement also requires Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) enforcement at runtime or in real-time.

 The parser processing output is an abstract data structure independent of the input formats which decouples the rest of the labeling workflow from any specific document format, making the core labeling service agnostic to the document format.
 This abstract data structure is then fed to the labeling service, where three important modules are invoked: